kubedb/docs/docs/guides/redis/backup/kubestash/application-level/index.md

 The `Succeeded` phase means that the restore process has been completed successfully.

-#### Verify Restored Redis Manifest:
+#### Verify Restored PostgreSQL Manifest:

-In this section, we will verify whether the desired `Redis` database manifest has been successfully applied to the cluster.
+In this section, we will verify whether the desired `PostgreSQL` database manifest has been successfully applied to the cluster.

 ```bash
 $ kubectl get redis -n dev